octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 # Conclusion

-The first step in developing a Dapp is to deploy the smart contracts. _Truffle_ takes ligo code, compiles it into Michelson code and deploys it onto any public or private network.
+The first step in developing a Dapp is to deploy the smart contracts. _Truffle_ takesLigocode, compiles it into Michelson code and deploys it onto any public or private network.

 Each migration needs an initial storage, that should be compliant with the storage section of the Michelson code.